nyorain/vil/docs/own/workstack.md

 		- make rows selectable
 		- render the select vertex in viewport, e.g. via point pipe
 			- later: render the selected triangle?
+- check if we can get the null vulkan driver running and execute tests
+	- just create images/buffers with various parameters and record submissions, recording every command at least once.
+	- manually test command hooking, without gui (or use gui without actually rendering to a swapchain? would be nice to have that feature anyways but applications that don't use a swapchain e.g. wlroots)
 - clean up sonar code issues
 	- somehow make sure failed asserts have a [[noreturn]] addition so we get less false positives for cases that we assert to be true
+- clean up includes to improve compile time